Indies Saving AAA

 Take a look at our Linktree

-Music by Jerden Cooke
+Intro/outro music by Jerden Cooke

 Music Clip Credits

-All clips were taken from the Scrabdackle soundtrack, composed by Jakefriend.
-The following tracks were used in this episode:
+Clips from the following tracks were used in this episode: